Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/State_as_a_snapshot.md

 # State as a snapshot

 ==State variables might look like regular JavaScript variables that you can read and write to.
 However, _state behaves more like a snapshot_. **Setting it does not change the state variable you already have, but instead triggers a re-render**==.
+This can be surprising at first!
+This behavior help you avoid subtle bugs.

 You will learn: